davidtchiu/davidtchiu.github.io/teaching/cs475/hwk4.dsh/index.md

       - **Run in background:** If the last character in a valid command is an `&` symbol, it indicates that the command is to be run in the background.
 In other words, when the shell forks a child process, it should **not** wait for the child to terminate.
 The OS will commence running the new process concurrently with `dsh`.
 This means that you'll see `dsh>` being re-displayed immediately by the parent (`dsh`) process.
 If the child process prints to the screen, it'll interleave its outputs into the terminal.

-2.  **Option 2:** The user's input does _not_ start with a `/`.
+2.  **Mode 2:** The user's input does _not_ start with a `/`.
 Now we've got some work to do before we can even fork and exec!
-We need find the true location of the given command, and we'll use the following steps:
+We need find the _true_ location of the given command, and we'll use the following steps:

     - First, we'll check to see if the executable can be found in the current working directory.
 That is, the location of where your shell thinks you're in.
 Look into using `getcwd()`, defined in `unistd.h`.
 Concatenate the user's input to the value of the current working directory, and see if it exists.
 If not, then move on to the next step.
     - If the executable cannot be found in the current working directory, then there are other locations where it can be.
 These locations are stored in the environment variable `PATH`.